General

 Undergraduate students

-For undergraduates, it is recommended to submit transcripts to the Office of Undergraduate Admissions at this address:
+It is recommended to submit transcripts to the Office of Undergraduate Admissions at this address:

-Richard A. Castro Undergraduate Admissions Center
+Undergraduate Admissions Center

 429 N. Guadalupe Street